-2. The Pharmacy Location Rules (the Rules) The Rules have been established under the National Health (Australian Community Pharmacy) Authority Rules) Determination 2011.
+The Rules have been established under the National Health (Australian Community Pharmacy Authority Rules) Determination 2011.

 The Rules allow pharmacists to make application for approval to supply PBS medicines at particular pharmacy premises.
 There are 14 rules, each applicable to certain circumstances, including the relocation of an existing approved pharmacy (up to 1km), the establishment of a new pharmacy in a facility, such as a large medical centre, shopping centre or private hospital; and for the establishment of an additional pharmacy in a rural/urban locality.
 Applicants choose to apply under the rule which best suits their circumstances.